lukasbach/textannotation/docs/documentation.md

 - Create a user authentication token at https://sonarcloud.io/account/security
 - Encrypt the token via ``travis encrypt {token}``.
 - Replace the token in the travis config in line 59, after the ``secure:``.
+- Replace the definition of the sonarcloud account name with the new account.

 ### Contribution Guidelines